MakarenkoDmytro03/L_Hospital_Alpha/README.md

 * **Title:** Double-wing door assets open in identical rotational vectors, causing wall/player clipping.
 * **Description:** Activating double-wing doors applies an identical positive `Yaw` value from the Timeline to both door meshes.
 As a result, the right wing opens correctly away from the player, while the left wing rotates into the player capsule and clips into adjacent wall geometry.
 * **Root Cause:** Symmetrical door wing components shared an unmodified positive Timeline float value without accounting for local transform mirror polarity.
 * **Resolution:** In the double-door Blueprint logic, separated the rotational transforms.
-Multiplied the target `Yaw` float value by `-1` specifically for the left door wing component, ensuring both wings cleanly swing in the same unified direction (away from the player).
+Multiplied the target `Yaw` float value by `-1` specifically for the secondary door wing component, ensuring mirrored rotation so both wings open away from the player capsule seamlessly.

 ### Bug ID: LE-004 | Object References & Interfaces
 * **Component:** Interaction Framework